ehanahamed/quizfreely/docs/dev/web/README.md

 # ...
 ```

-All the other dotenv default values for local development already work perfectly with Codespaces.
+Most of the other dotenv default values for local development already work perfectly with Codespaces.
 See [developer docs > web > web-dotenv.md](./web-dotenv.md) for all dotenv options and more details.